A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Abstract

 \section{Abstract}

-Machine learning based malware detection is known to be vulnerable to adversarial evasion attacks.
-The state-of-the-art is that there are no effective countermeasures against these attacks.
-Inspired by the AICS'2019 Challenge organized by the MIT Lincoln Lab, we systematize a number of principles for enhancing the robustness of neural networks against adversarial malware evasion attacks.
-Some of these principles have been scattered in the literature, but others are proposed in this paper for the first time.
-Under the guidance of these principles, we propose a framework for defending against adversarial malware evasion attacks.
-We validated the framework using the Drebin dataset of Android malware.
-We applied the defense framework to the AICS'2019 Challenge and won, without knowing how the organizers generated the adversarial examples.
-However, we see a \url{~}22\% difference between the accuracy in the experiment with the Drebin dataset (for binary classification) and the accuracy in the experiment with respect to the AICS'2019 Challenge (for multiclass classification).
-We attribute this gap to a fundamental barrier that without knowing the attacker's {\em manipulation set}, the defender cannot do effective Adversarial Training.
+Machine learning-based malware detection is known to be vulnerable to adversarial evasion attacks.
+The state-of-the-art is that there are no effective defenses against these attacks.
+As a response to the adversarial malware classification challenge organized by the MIT Lincoln Lab and associated with the AAAI-19 Workshop on Artificial Intelligence for Cyber Security (AICS'2019), we propose six guiding principles to enhance the robustness of deep neural networks.
+Some of these principles have been scattered in the literature, but the others are introduced in this paper for the first time.
+Under the guidance of these six principles, we propose a defense framework to enhance the robustness of deep neural networks against adversarial malware evasion attacks.
+By conducting experiments with the Drebin Android malware dataset, we show that the framework can achieve a 98.49\% accuracy (on average) against grey-box attacks, where the attacker knows some information about the defense and the defender knows some information about the attack, and an 89.14\% accuracy (on average) against the more capable white-box attacks, where the attacker knows everything about the defense and the defender knows some information about the attack.
+The framework wins the AICS'2019 challenge by achieving a 76.02\% accuracy, where neither the attacker (i.e., the challenge organizer) knows the framework or defense nor we (the defender) know the attacks.
+This gap highlights the importance of knowing about the attack.

 }